vporton/zondirectory2/README.md

 in actor model of ICP.
 I should publish this in peer review.
 Rewriting NacDB with the new algorithm is not yet finished.

+For the frontend to work, you need `dfx generate` using https://github.com/vporton/sdk (contains a bug fix),

 ## Running the project locally

 If you want to test your project locally: